victorvasujoseph/Cross-Validation/README.md

 # Cross-Validation
 Evaluate the differences between leave-one-out cross-validation, K-fold cross-validation, and holdout cross-validation

-# Steps followed

-Load the Data
+1. Load the Data
-Preprocess the Data
+2. Preprocess the Data
 Apply Cross-Validation Techniques
 Evaluate and Choose the Most Appropriate Technique Visualize the Results